 November 12th, 2016 is bright and cold.
 Tourists take photos while students wander across Front Square to the library.
 Music floats from the College Chapel, as the final preparations are made for a busy day of wedding celebrations.
+All the planning such as finding the venue, sending out invitations, checking out Winnie Couture franchise opportunities to find the dress of your dreams and choosing bridesmaids all finally pay off as the big day finally arrives!
 The first wedding of the day is that of Denise Burns and Ian Constantine.
 Burns wears a beautifully embroidered dress while Constantine sports a suit with a yellow tie that shines brightly in the winter sun.
 A white and red rose is attached to his lapel that mirrors the white and red roses attached to Burns’s bag.
 Speaking to The University Times, her sister and bridesmaid, Veronica Burns, explains that the bride didn’t want a big bouquet and instead opted for this simple option.
 Around her neck is a cameo that used to belong to her mother.

 The bride and groom mill around the crowd before the wedding starts, chatting to those who have made the journey to celebrate their commitment to each other.
 According to friends, this pair of 69-year-olds have been together for over 30 years but took their time making the leap into marriage.
 One of Constantine’s close friends remarks that their “headlong youthful rush into matrimony” was long overdue.
 Originally from Australia, it was a whirlwind weekend for Burns, as she received her Doctores in Philosophia from the School of Education on the Friday and celebrated with a wedding on Saturday.
 Her sister, wearing a long, silky, rust-coloured dress explains how Burns broke the news.
 “She rang me up in Australia and said: ‘I’m not having a party [to celebrate her doctorate]’, and I said: ‘oh well that’s alright’, and she said: ‘I’m having a wedding instead.’”
 The wedding party was small with everyone gathering on the steps for a group photo.
 Afters were being held in the Hilton Hotel, and everyone stood around chatting excitedly waiting for the photos to finish before departing for a night of celebration.